weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 all xe D.
 254 PRINCIPLES OF MATHEMATICAL ANALYSIS

 10.10 Definition Suppose E is an open set in R".
-A k-surface in E is a ¢'- mapping ® from a compact set D = R* into E.
+A k-surface in E is a c'- mapping ® from a compact set D = R* into E.

 D is called the parameter domain of ®.
 Points of D will be denoted by